FantasiaMoney/ROVER-FETCH-LATEST-WITHOUT-STAKE/README.md

 Stake/Fetch/Sale

-1) Cut % of pool share (or WTOKEN) in fetch deposits.

-2) Enable/disable cut in fetch

-3) Change able commision for cut in from 1% to 5%

 4) Fetch with split SALE and DEX (can be changed in splitFormula).

 5) White list for sale and stake (users can not use sale or stake directly)

-6) antiDumpingDelay in stake (users can not claim a certain period)

-7) Split sale with LDManager (LD manager add LD with ETH and Tokens on his own balance and then burn pool shares)
+7) Split sale with LDManager

 8) Add finish (burn remains tokens) in sale and LD manager